CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 EoF
 ```

-### Use the publically available AMI to launch a new Single VM using a c6a.48xlarge ec2 instance.
+## Use the publically available AMI to launch a c6a.48xlarge ec2 instance.

 Launch a new instance using the AMI with the software loaded and request a spot instance for the c6a.8xlarge EC2 instance